Spuds/Elk-Descriptive-Links/README.md

  - Permissions to allow users to disable link conversion on a per post basis (under post additional options)
  - Only converts links when the post is saved or modified, ensuring no performance impact during normal message viewing.

-There are admin settings available with this mod, go to configuration -> modification settings -> dlinks Here you can disable/enable various features of the modification.
+There are admin settings available with this mod, go to admin -> configuration -> add-on settings -> dlinks Here you can disable/enable various features of the addon.